-When a person relocates to another state, state and local records provide key information on where to reside and purchase property.
-For instance, a family relocating from California to Roanoke may want to look at the city's plan documents to determine the potential land use around a new neighborhood development.
-A newly-minted doctor, deciding where in the United States to set up her practice, may want to review state nursing home inspection records.
-An out-of-state owner of a restaurant franchise may need to look at state health inspection records.
+When a person plans to move to another state, state and local records provide key information on where to reside and purchase property.
+For instance, a family relocating from California to Roanoke may want to look at the city's planning documents to determine the potential land use around a new neighborhood development.
+A newly minted doctor, deciding where in the United States to set up her practice, may want to review state nursing home inspection records.
+An outof-state owner of a restaurant franchise may need to look at state health inspection records.